hakrichTech/HkmCodePy/README.md

 ```
 The App config settings is a default one comes in the package

-* To call a config setting in your project is:
+* To call a Default config setting in your project is:
 ```py
 from hkmConfig.Config import ConfigSystem